ember-animation/ember-animated/tests/dummy/app/templates/docs/sprites.md

 In ember-animated, a sprite is a piece of your application that you want to animate.
 The term "sprite" comes from a long tradition of two-dimensional graphics.
 More specifically, a sprite is an html element that carries additional data about itself, such as its starting point and its ending point.
 With this information, users can make changes to sprites in a variety of ways, and these changes will automatically get cleaned up at the end of an animation.

 The initial state of a sprite refers to the dimensions of the location where a sprite starts at.
-Likewise, the final state of a sprite refers to the dimensions of the location that the sprite ends at.
-Every sprite is grouped into one of five categories in any given animation: `insertedSprites`, `keptSprites`, `removedSprites`, `sentSprites`, and `receivedSprites`.
+The final state of a sprite refers to the dimensions of the location that the sprite ends at.
+Every sprite is grouped into one of five categories based on what information the sprite holds: `insertedSprites`, `keptSprites`, `removedSprites`, `sentSprites`, and `receivedSprites`.
 The first three categories are outlined here:

 <style type="text/css">